 Department of the Ohio Commander

 In November 1863, Major General Ambrose Burnside asked to be relieved of his command of the Department of the Ohio because of illness.
-On November 16, the War Department issued General Orders Number 369, relieving Burnside of his command and replacing him with Foster.
+On November 16, the War Department issued General Orders, No. 369, relieving Burnside of his command and replacing him with Foster.

 Foster’s tenure as commander of the Department of the Ohio lasted only two months, until February 9, 1864, when he stepped down after sustaining serious injuries after falling from his horse.
 Following his accident, Foster went on sick leave until May 5, 1864.